Learn how to make mashed cauliflower like a pro - without it going soggy or smelly.

 Mashed cauliflower is a great substitute for mashed potato and rice.
 Children especially love it if you flavour it with bacon, garlic or butter (or all 3).

 I didn't tell my children at first that it was mashed cauliflower, I just kept on making it, and they loved it.
 I would flavour the healthy mashed cauliflower in various ways and they loved each new "mashed potato recipe" I had found.

 This is my simple trick to get kiddos to eat new foods.
 Don't tell them what it is so their prejudice for new foods doesn't override their tastebuds for something yummy.
 Eventually, I told them and because they already enjoyed it they laughed that I was tricking them with cauliflower all along.

 We all know children have this natural ability to hate all vegetables at first glance.

 They also know one of my tricks is to 'guess the mystery ingredient'.
 This is probably the best way to encourage them to try new foods.

-Another trick is to let them smother it with cheese, mozzarella is fabulous as it goes all stringy and gooey which children adore.
+Mozzarella is fabulous as it goes all stringy and gooey which children adore.

 TOP TIPS FOR MASHED CAULIFLOWER SUCCESS